Track your nutrition and health goals

 Glycemic Index43 (Low)

-Note: Raw/dry poha per 100g has ~347 kcal and ~6–7g protein.
-The values above are for cooked (soaked/steamed) poha.
-Actual values vary based on oil, peanuts, vegetables, and other ingredients used.
+Raw/dry poha per 100g: ~347 kcal and ~6–7g protein.
+The values above are for cooked (soaked/steamed) poha, which absorbs water and significantly reduces calorie density compared to raw flakes.

 Poha Calories by Gram — Complete Reference (50g to 500g)